Gwen-Bradbury/MS3/README.md

 - As a web designer and developer, I want the app to be interactive and give real time feedback when a user executes an action.

+- As a web designer and developer, I want my website to be user friendly with easy to navigate pages, and messages that tell the user when things aren't working as they should.

+- As a web designer and delevoper, My website should leave the user feeling positive and with the knowledge they were looking for within the site.
+Information on the site should be presented in a simple, clean formatt, with no unexpected surprises for the user.

 ## Features

 -   Responsive on all device sizes.